-In 2019, she transferred to the Department of Process & Energy at the Faculty of Mechanical Engineering, Maritime Engineering and Materials Science (3mE).
+In 2019, she transferred to the Department of Process & Energy at the Faculty of Mechanical Engineering (ME).
 There she became programme leader for e-Refinery, the interfaculty programme developing technology and systems for the production of raw materials and fuels from renewable energy.
 In 2020 she became chair of the Chemical Engineering department at AS until she became dean on 1 March 2021.

-Outside of TU Delft, Paulien Herder is active in the energy domain and represents the Dutch knowledge institutions in the top team of the Energy Top Sector.
+Paulien Herder is active in the energy domain outside of TU Delft as well, representing the Dutch knowledge institutions in the top team of the Energy Top Sector.
 Furthermore, she fulfils various administrative and supervisory roles in the energy and industry domain.
 She is a member of the Supervisory Board of the Hotelschool The Hague and sat on the board of the NWO domain Applied and Engineering Sciences throughout 2019-2020.